gitlabhq/omnibus-gitlab/doc/settings/database.md

 # Database settings

-NOTE: **Note:**
-Omnibus GitLab has a bundled PostgreSQL server and PostgreSQL is the preferred database for GitLab.

 GitLab supports only PostgreSQL database management system.

 Thus you have two options for database servers to use with Omnibus GitLab: